changwon22/Maximizing-Sparsity-in-NN-with-MIP/README.md

 ---

+Sparsifying a Neural Network model has been a big interest in many areas.

+Works like "" have proven some

+In this paper, we want to leverage the MIP formulation of a Neural Network model with nonlinear activation function and try to find the true sparsest NN weights.

+In our problem, we aim to interpolate our dataset exactly to a single-hidden layer NN model with ReLU activation function.

+We can generalize this setting in several ways: multiple-hidden layers,

 This sentence uses `$` delimiters to show math inline: $\sqrt{3x-1}+(1+x)^2$

 This sentence uses $\` and \`$ delimiters to show math inline: $`\sqrt{3x-1}+(1+x)^2`$